Learn to curate references & customize an organizational system to help you retain what you’ve read

 Coloured tabs or sticky notes to organize your research (optional).

 Choose a Notebook

 Everyone’s preference for choosing a notebook is different - and yours probably is, too!

-While you don’t need to necessarily go out and buy an expensive notebook for this project (student budgets are right, am I right?), consider investing either some money or some time into making the notebook something special that you can easily carry with yo (I recommend an A5-sized notebook).
+While you don’t need to necessarily go out and buy an expensive notebook for this project (student budgets are tight, am I right?), consider investing either some money or some time into making the notebook something special that you can easily carry with you.
+I recommend an A5-sized notebook.

 Pro tip: Science says that when we invest our money into something, we tend to take it more seriously.
 So, even if it’s $9 (like my notebook from Indigo, featured in the photo below), investing some money into your notebook almost guarantees that you will appreciate it more.